-With a soft texture and warm, licorice-like flavor, my grandmother’s Italian anise cookies are a longstanding Christmas tradition in my family.
+With a soft, cake-like texture and warm, licorice-like flavor, my grandmother’s Italian anise cookies are a longstanding Christmas tradition in my family.

 Josephine's Anise Cookies